nametaggle/nametaggle.github.io/features.md

 ##### Notifications *NEW*
 We've just added notifications.
 Unlike other social media platforms, NameTaggle won't notify you about every message or post that occured on the platform.
 Instead NameTaggle provides a daily summary of how many new messages you have waiting to read.
 Instead of deleting or archiving messages - the sender puts an expiration date that will clear them from your inbox.

+##### Sticky Notes
+We know it's nice to have a private place to remember things about people  NameTaggle has private sticky notes you can attach to people to help you remember things they didn't include in their profile.
+Later you can search to find the unique skill you jotted down but couldn't remember who it was.